-Interest: meaning people like what they see.
+Interest Stage: meaning your target audience likes what they see.
 They want to inquire more about what you have to say.

-For example, if they saw an Ad, they may have clicked on that ad and went to your website.
+For example, if they saw a Facebook ad on social media, they may have clicked on that ad and went to your website.

 They are ready to take out their credit card and pay you for the goods!

-Upselling is the process of selling extra products after the customer purchases.
+Upselling is the sales process of selling extra products after the customer purchases.

 This increases your average order value and makes you more money long-term.